 For those who achieve the highest tier, Globalist, the benefits are improved as suites are now included in the rooms available for possible upgrades.
 The other elite benefits (premium internet, suite upgrade vouchers confirmable at time of booking, late check-out, guaranteed club access etc) remain.

 I will not go into the changes in detail because Gold Passport / World of Hyatt is not a major programme for the majority of Head for Points readers.
-Full details can be found on this page of the Hyatt website.

 The key issue is how you reach the new elite tiers.